dvgis/threebox-es6/examples/README.md

 - Enabled built-in sunlight position for the scene through `realSunlight`
 - Enabled built-in shadows for 3D Objects through `castShadow`.
 - Set the time map lights based on `setSunlight` for today.
+- Changes automatically the style from sunset to sunrise through `tb.getSunTimes`.
 <br />
 - - - -